enthusiastic-js/form-observer/DESIGN_DECISIONS.md

 Note that as you see the arguments laid out here, I'm more so trying to convince my future self than I am trying to convince you.
 If the arguments convince you too, hopefully that means I'm saying things that are valid.

 **This file is only updated when previously-established designs are overturned/re-written**.
-Therefore, as a rule, when something goes through its first iteration, this file _will not_ be updated.
+Therefore, as a [general] rule, when something goes through its first iteration, this file _will not_ be updated.

 This file is similar to a `Changelog`: It specifies the dates (in descending order) at which certain noteworthy design changes were made, and it explains the reasoning behind those changes.
 Maybe you'll find this helpful; maybe you won't.
-In either case, I likely will. :)
+In either case, I likely will. :&rpar;

 It's possible that the need for this is already captured in the concept of `PR` (Pull Request) history.
 We will try to run with this approach _and_ the approach of PRs before coming to a final decision on what to use to accomplish this history-preserving goal.